v0lta/Jax-Wavelet-Toolbox/README.md

-# Differentiable and gpu enabled analsysis and synthesis fast wavelet transforms in jax.
+# Differentiable and gpu enabled fast wavelet transforms in jax.

 # Features:
     - 1d forward and backward fwt